-Library Portal » How to Research
+Library Portal » Conducting Research & Using MLA

-Conducting Research
+Conducting Research & Using MLA

 These OWL resources will help you conduct research using primary source methods, such as interviews and observations, and secondary source methods, such as books, journals, and the Internet.
 This area also includes materials on evaluating research sources.